zealottormunds/unsme/README.md

 Latest release in: github.com/zealottormunds/unsme/releases

+# Changelog 1.7a:
+- Added ortographic camera mode.
+When using it, you'll be able to select a region of vertices instead of using the selection sphere.
+Enable it with E, and then hold click to select an area of vertices.
+Alt + Click will deselect.
+It's important to do it slowly, because selecting too many vertices at the same time lags the program.
+- Improved the bone editor.
+A prompt will appear, asking if you want the tool to search for bone names in the model.
+It's known to work properly in 1cmnbod1 (for adult models) and rcmnbod1 (for child models), so it's really useful.
+The IDs in other models might not be as accurate, so I'd recommend using the normal bone editor for the rest.
+- Made the background darker (just a nitpick, but sometimes the vertices looked too similar to the background and they get mixed up).
+- Fixed the saving in models with 28 of length.
+- Discovered a new mesh type, with a length of 32.
+The tool can read those too, but saving might be weird.
+- /importbones has been disabled.
+It brought more confusion than anything.
+- Stability improved.
+- Minor bugfixes.
+- Added /impobjpos, in case you only modified the positions of the vertices of a model.
+This is really useful with models that have many groups, as it won't break the mesh.

 # Changelog 1.6a:
 - Obj importer has been rewritten again.
 - UV mapping issue has been fixed.
 Model cleaner is not needed anymore.